 GENERAL INFORMATION The roofing material is asphalt composition shingles.
 The slope or pitch of the roof is steep.
 Metal gutters are used to collect the roof water drainage.
 The roof is approximately 15 years old.

-INSPECTION METHOD The roof was not accessible and therefore was inspected from the ground.

-CHIMNEYS The visible portion of the metal, factory-built chimney is properly installed and in good condition.
+INSPECTION METHOD The roof was too steep to walk on safely.
+Therefore the inspector examined the roof from the edge and from windows.
+SKYLIGHTS The skylight is properly installed and there was no evidence of leakage underneath.
+CHIMNEYS The visible portion of the masonry chimney is properly constructed and is in serviceable condition.
+Moss/vegetation was observed in several areas around the upper portion of the chimney.
+This will lead to accelerated deterioration of the brick masonry mortar.
+We recommend removal of all organic growth.
+Damaged areas can be repaired by filling in cutout or defective mortar joints with fresh mortar.
+(Tuck pointing)

-GAS APPLIANCE VENTS The gas
+GAS APPLIANCE VENTS